 Winterfest – The Middle School’s annual Winterfest concert ushers in the holiday season with a festive mix of chamber music, choral performances, jazz band romps, and whimsical theatrical interludes.

-Pizza Lunch – Every Tuesday afternoon, Middle School students enjoy pizza for lunch.
+Pizza Lunch – On select Tuesday afternoons, Middle School students enjoy pizza for lunch.
 “Pizza Lunch” is organized by the Middle School Parents Association and is one of the highlights of the week!

 The School is dedicated to excellence in its educational programs and in personal character development.
 Fundamental to such excellence is an inclusive curriculum, and a diverse community where members learn to live within and to appreciate and celebrate a rich variety of cultures.
 To that end, the Middle School’s curriculum, advisory program, and community activities offer opportunities throughout the year to celebrate and appreciate the differences within our community, and to reinforce a schoolwide commitment to multiculturalism and diversity.